albcristi/parallel-and-distributed-programming/README.md

 Perform the multiplication of 2 polynomials.
 Use both the regular O(n2) algorithm and the Karatsuba algorithm, and each in both the sequencial form and a parallelized form.
 Compare the 4 variants.

+## Task 6

+### Goal of this laboratory task

+The goal of this lab is to implement a simple but non-trivial parallel algorithm.

+### Requirement

+Given a directed graph, find a Hamiltonean cycle, if one exists.
+Use multiple threads to parallelize the search.